vaab/colour/README.rst

 Please make sure your object is hashable or "stringable" before using the ``RGB_color_picker`` picking mechanism or provide another color picker.
-Nearly all python object are hashable by default so this shouldn't be an issue (ie: instances of ``object`` and subclasses are hashable).
+Nearly all python object are hashable by default so this shouldn't be an issue (e.g. instances of ``object`` and subclasses are hashable).

 Neither ``hash`` nor ``str`` are perfect solution.
 So feel free to use